kazemisoroush/assistant/docs/RECORDS.md

 - "Show me all medical tests from this year"
 - "How much did I spend on gas this month?"
 - "What did Dr. Johnson prescribe last time?"
-- "Find all documents related to my cough"
+- "Find all records related to my cough"

 ## Development

-### Add a New Document Type
+### Add a New Record Type

-1. Add the type constant in `pkg/documents/types.go`
+1. Add the type constant in `pkg/records/types.go`
 2. Create metadata struct if needed
 3. Update this README

 ### Add Vector Search

-Implement one of these embedders in `pkg/documents/vectorstore/`:
+Implement one of these embedders in `pkg/records/vectorstore/`:
 - `ollama_embedder.go` - For local Ollama
 - `bedrock_embedder.go` - For AWS Bedrock
 - `chroma_store.go` - For Chroma vector database